aakers24/THM/Paths/SOC1/SOC1.md

     * TCPView - Shows detailed listing of all TCP and UDP endpoints on the system.

-    * Autoruns - A utility that shows what automatically runs on the system including on boot, on logon, or on an application start.
+    * Autoruns - A utility that shows what automatically runs on the system including on boot, on login, or on an application start.

     * ProcDump - CLI util primarily purposed for monitoring CPU usage and generating crash dumps for applications.
 This can also be done through Process Explorer.